 If your child and his or her ex have children together, expect to see plenty of your former in-laws.
 When interacting with these individuals, resist the urge to take sides or act hostile.

 If your child’s marriage did not produce children but you nevertheless enjoy a strong relationship with your in-laws, be careful.
 Your willingness to continue spending time with former in-laws could easily be misconstrued.
 Find out how your child feels about continued interactions before extending an olive branch to previous in-laws.

 Don’t: Be Offended By the Timing of the Announcement

 You may eventually discover that you were the last to learn of your child’s divorce.
 Don’t be offended; no matter their age, kids hate to disappoint their parents.
 Sometimes, it’s easier to test the waters with a friend or sibling before confiding in parents.

 It’s never easy to see a child struggle, but as parent, it’s your job to provide much-needed support at this difficult time.
 A little compassion will go a long way.

-If your child intends to divorce, the experienced Minnesota divorce attorneys at Brown Law Offices, P.A. can provide strategic guidance.
+If your child intends to divorce, the experienced Minnesota divorce attorneys at the law firm of Barna, Guzy & Steffen, Ltd. can provide strategic guidance.
 Please call to schedule a confidential case evaluation.